bbauska/Coursera-Bootstrap/readme.md

 This is how we interpret this syntax of this jQuery example here.

-Let\'s look at the various ways of specifying selectors.
+Let&apos;s look at the various ways of specifying selectors.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------- 100. jquery syntax, again (244) -------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->